 Since joining FTA in August 2017, Ms. Williams has focused on implementing Transportation Secretary Elaine L. Chao’s three priorities of safety, infrastructure investment and innovation in all of FTA’s programs and initiatives.
 Under her tenure, FTA certified all 31 states with rail transit for safety oversight responsibilities – including the certification of the Washington Metrorail Safety Commission (WMSC), allowing FTA to transfer direct safety oversight of the Washington Metropolitan Area Transit Authority’s Metrorail system to the WMSC.

-In addition to annual formula programs totaling approximately $10 billion supporting transit nationwide, she has provided more than $6 billion for 23 new projects under the Capital Investment Grants program.
+In addition to annual formula programs totaling approximately $10 billion supporting transit nationwide, she has provided approximately $7.63 billion for 25 new projects under the Capital Investment Grants program.
 She also has overseen the agency’s programs to advance innovation throughout the transportation industry, including an initiative that focuses on new public transportation service models, integrated payment systems and automation to improve mobility for all Americans.